 9. Online wellness coach

-Health and wellness is a popular niche.
-As a wellness coach, your main responsibility is to help clients improve their health.
 You can also try working with mothers like you and share tips on keeping kids healthy, or how to live a toxin-free life with your new baby.

-How to get started: Decide on a niche and try to get certified to increase your chances of getting more clients.
+- How to get started: Decide on a coaching niche and try to get certified to increase your chances of getting more clients.
 Then, set up your social media profiles and start marketing your offerings.

-Average earnings: According to ZipRecruiter, you can earn an average of $17.54 an hour.
+- Average earnings: According to ZipRecruiter, you can earn an average of $17.54 an hour.
 However, as a self-employed wellness coach you can charge as much as you like, with some coaches charging $100+ an hour.

 10. Online tutor

 Do you enjoy teaching?
 Use this skill and become an online tutor.
 Another option is to teach English as a second language to foreign students.
-The downside of tutoring is that you may need extra hours to create a lesson plan.

-How to get started: Select a subject and define your audience.
+- How to get started: Select a subject and define your audience.
 Are you planning to tutor grade school pupils, high school or college students?
 Pick a platform and set up your profile to begin attracting students.

-Average earnings: Glassdoor reports a salary of $56,465 for an online tutor, but again the sky is the limit when you are setting your own pricing and working your own hours.
+- Average earnings: Glassdoor reports a salary of $56,465 for an online tutor, but again, the sky is the limit when you are setting your own pricing and working your own hours.

 11. Course creator

 If you have extensive experience on a particular subject, consider creating a course and selling it on Whop.
-This online course could be on any topic - parenting related or not.
-Perhaps you create a course about being a mindful parent or cooking healthy food for a family.
-Or, maybe your course is related to life before you became a mother, focusing instead on your career and long-term interests.
+This online course could be on any topic - parenting-related or not.

-How to get started: Pick a topic and research if it's profitable, then start creating an outline and begin writing.
+- How to get started: Pick a course topic and research if it's profitable, then start creating an outline and begin writing.
 Set aside a few hours each week or a day to start working on your course.
 You may need to purchase additional equipment to create high-quality videos.

-Average earnings: Earnings depend on the complexity of the course and whether it's a beginner or advanced course.
+- Average earnings: Earnings depend on the complexity of the course and whether it's a beginner or advanced course.
 Go online and find out how much other course creators are charging for the subject you want to write about.
 Some creators earn up to $10k per month as a course creator.

 12. Blogger

 Did you know that you can make money with a blog?
 Bloggers write and publish high-quality articles on their blog or website.
-Again, you can write about your experience as a mother, raising children, or any other subject related to your life and interests.
-The key is knowing your niche and ensuring you're enthusiastic about the subject you want to cover.

 13. YouTuber